Tritlo/ghc/docs/users_guide/glasgow_exts.rst

-Sorting Valid Substitutions
+Sorting Valid Hole Fits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are currently two ways to sort valid substitutions.
+There are currently two ways to sort valid hole fits.
-Sorting can be toggled with :ghc-flag:`-fsort-valid-substitutions`
+Sorting can be toggled with :ghc-flag:`-fsort-valid-hole-fits`

-.. ghc-flag:: -fno-sort-valid-substitutions
+.. ghc-flag:: -fno-sort-valid-hole-fits
-    :shortdesc: Disables the sorting of the list of valid substitutions for typed holes
+    :shortdesc: Disables the sorting of the list of valid hole fits for typed holes
         in type error messages.
     :type: dynamic
     :category: verbosity

     :default: off

-    By default the valid substitutions are sorted to show the most relevant
+    By default the valid hole fits are sorted to show the most relevant
-    substitutions at the top of the list of valid substitutions.
+    hole fits at the top of the list of valid hole fits.
 This can be
     toggled off with this flag.

-.. ghc-flag:: -fsort-by-size-substitutions
+.. ghc-flag:: -fsort-by-size-hole-fits
-    :shortdesc: Sort valid substitutions by size.
+    :shortdesc: Sort valid hole fits by size.
     :type: dynamic
-    :reverse: -fno-sort-by-size-substitutions
+    :reverse: -fno-sort-by-size-hole-fits

     :default: on